-If you’ve never made them from scratch, I highly encourage you give it a shot.
-The recipes are simple and the taste and texture will be on par with the pancakes at your favorite breakfast spot.
+If you’ve never made them from scratch, I highly encourage you to give it a shot.
+The recipes are simple, and the taste and texture will be on par with the pancakes at your favorite breakfast spot.

 Tips for Making Perfect Pancakes